brown-ccv/ccv-website-hugo/README.md

 ```
 Go to `localhost:1313/`

 To build the site into the `public/` folder.
-This generates all the files needed to publish the side, but doesn't start the server.
+This generates all the files needed to publish the site, but doesn't start the server.
 ```shell
 npm run build
 ```